 Direct Loan Fees

-In addition to interest, a Loan Origination Fee of 1.062 percent is charged of the principal amount of each subsidized and unsubsidized Federal Direct Student Loan received.
+In addition to interest, a Loan Origination Fee is charged with the principal amount of each subsidized and unsubsidized Federal Direct Student Loan received.
 The U.S. Department of Education will deduct the fee before the loan disburses, so the loan amount disbursed will be less than the amount originally borrowed.
-Students are responsible for repayment of the entire amount, including the fee.
+Students are responsible for the repayment of the entire amount, including the fee.

 |For any loan disbursement for a loan where the final disbursement is/will be...||Origination fee percentage for Direct Subsidized Loans and Direct Subsidized Loans|